-Canada is home to only 9% of the world's forests, however, it is home to 36% of the world's certified sustainably managed forests.
+Canada is home to 9% of the world's forests, which represent 40% of the world's certified sustainably managed forests.

-Less than half of 1% of Canada's forestlands are harvested annually, significantly smaller than the areas burned by fires or affected by insects.
+Less than half of 1% of Canada's forestlands are harvested annually. significantly smaller than the areas burned by fires or affected by insects.